mlojko/ProductCatalog/README.md

 * After you login you will land on product listing page, with each product linking to a product detail page.
 * The 'admin' user can view, add, edit and delete products, 'viewer' can only view.
 * Viewer will receive error messages when trying to add, edit or delete products.
+* User will receive error messages when exceeding rate limits of the API.

 API
 * The API is available on port 8080, visit Swagger link to view the endpoints [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html).